A cringe-free guide to making friends at uni

 Get involved in the group chat

-It’s more than likely that once you have been assigned a flat, someone will have created a group chat to speak to each other on.
+It’s more than likely that once you have been assigned a flat, someone will have created a group chat on Whats app to speak to each other on.
 If they haven’t, go for it!

 Speaking over text ahead of time is a great opportunity to find out what you have in common with people, especially if you are shy around new people.
 You’ll already have topics in mind when it comes to chatting in person!